2010 Korea National League

 The 2010 Korea National League, also known as Daehan Life Korea National League 2010, was the eighth season of the Korea National League.
-It was divided in two stages, and the top two clubs of the overall table qualified for the championship playoffs in addition to the winners of each stage.
-It began on 26 March, and ended on 19 November.
-Foreign players were eligible for the participation since this season.
-Each club was able to have three foreign players on its roster and two foreign players in its line up.
+It was divided into two stages, and the top two clubs of the overall table qualified for the championship playoffs in addition to the winners of each stage.
+The league began on 26 March, and ended with the final on 19 November.
+Foreign players became eligible to participate starting from this season.
+Each club was allowed to have three foreign players on its roster and two foreign players in its line up.